Scientific Name

 Family: Geraniaceae

-Genus: Monsonia
+Genus: Sarcocaulon

 Description

-How to Grow and Care
+How to Grow and Care for Sarcocaulon patersonii

 Monsonia species are generally easy to cultivate.
 Except for Monsonia camdeboensis and Monsonia vanderietiae, they rarely produce an extensive new root system once transplanted.
 Transplanted specimens flower sporadically in cultivation but survive for many years.

 Seed-grown plants, in contrast, thrive and flower prolifically in cultivation.
 The ideal cultivation medium for most species is silt collected from the sides of road culverts, to which a small amount of bone meal and some ordinary, sandy garden soil has been added.
 Seeds should be sown just under the surface of the soil in large seed trays.
-They should be planted out into individual containers when they are about two years old.
+They should be planted in individual containers when they are about two years old.

 See more at How to Grow and Care for Monsonia.